Embracing Your New Role

 Being a new parent is the most important job anyone could have.
 You now have total responsibility for another human being.
 There is no formal education to prepare one to be a parent.

 Traditionally, culturally accepted parenting skills were handed down from generation to generation, but the skills were not necessarily scientifically based.
-Today, there are centers such as The Center for Parenting Education in Abington, PA that provides training and information for new parents that is based on scientific research.
+Today, there is a great deal of information available that provides training and information for new parents that is based on scientific research.

 This article will address the typical challenges and adjustments that will help parents cope during the normal but complex life stage of being a new parent.
 This article will also address issues such as when it is appropriate to call the doctor for either baby or parenting concerns and answer questions about baby blues and post partum depression.

 The information presented has been approved by the Academy of Pediatrics and is being provided for post partum moms and their newborns.
 It is a guide to help answer some of the most common questions related to postpartum and newborn care.

 Your postpartum period is the six weeks after the birth of your baby.
 During this time, any health problems that occur should be called to your OB first.
 If the problem is not OB-related, you may be instructed to contact your primary care provider or a specialist.

 Women who have experienced high-risk pregnancies such as gestational diabetes, gestational hypertension, or depression may have a continuation of problems during the postpartum period.
 Therefore, it is important to know when to call the doctor to report any new or continued signs and symptoms of your illness.